UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Experiment

 \subsection{Evaluation on UTMath}

 Here we evaluate both open-source and closed-source models using \OurP and PoT in Tab.~\ref{tab:Evaluation on UTMath}.
 The experimental results shows that all tested models performed poorly on our benchmark.
-The best model, GPT-4o, only solves 26.93\% problem in our benchmark.
+The best model, o1-mini, only solves 32.57\% problem in our benchmark, followed by o1-preview at 27.16\% and GPT-4o at 26.93\%.
 Since our problems are sourced from the OEIS, they consist of sequences and solutions proposed by various mathematicians in the context of cutting-edge research.
 This suggests that our benchmark is challenging enough to help guide future directions for improving LLMs.

 Compared to PoT, our method \OurP demonstrates superiority in two aspects.
-First, prompting with \OurP achieves higher pass$@5$ performance across 6 LLMs, with the best results observed on GPT-4o.
-Second, the solutions generated by \OurP demonstrate more efficient performance, particularly Qwen2.5-72B, where the RCoT approach achieves an efficiency improvement of over 36.42\% compared to PoT, as shown in Tab.~\ref{tab:Evaluation on UTMath} and Fig.~\ref{fig:RCoT_results}.
-It indicates that, with RCoT prompting, the model engages in deeper reasoning, significantly reducing solution complexity and enhancing solution performance.
+First, prompting with \OurP achieves higher pass$@5$ performance across 7 LLMs, with the best results observed on GPT-4o.
+Second, the solutions generated by \OurP for all LLMs demonstrate more efficient performance, particularly Qwen2.5-72B, where the RCoT approach achieves an efficiency improvement of over 36.42\% compared to PoT, as shown in Tab.~\ref{tab:Evaluation on UTMath} and Fig.~\ref{fig:RCoT_results}.
+It indicates that, RCoT prompting enables the model to engage in deeper reasoning, significantly reducing solution complexity and enhancing solution performance.
 However, some models experienced a decrease in pass$@1$ with \OurP.
-Gemini-1.5-Pro, GPT-3.5-Turbo, and Qwen2.5-72B's accuracies slightly dropped.
-Qwen2.5-72B's dropped on pass$@1$ but increased on pass$@5$.
+Specifically, the accuracies of Gemini-1.5-Pro, GPT-3.5-Turbo, and Qwen2.5-72B slightly dropped.
+Notably, while Gemini-1.5-Pro and Qwen2.5-72B experienced a drop in pass$@1$, their pass$@5$ performance improved.
 It indicates that \OurP brings more room in multiple inference times.
-The poorer performance may be due to the fact that attempting to devise a more efficient solution often involves a higher level of difficulty, and these models are more prone to errors when reasoning through more complex solutions.
+The observed decrease in performance may stem from the fact that formulating more efficient solutions often requires higher-level reasoning, which can increase the difficulty of the task and make these models more susceptible to errors when attempting more sophisticated solutions.